80 in Roman Numerals

 Answer: Roman numerals is a very old numbering system where letters such as I, V, X, L, C, D, and M are used instead of digits.

-2. Is LXXX equal to 80 in Roman numerals?
+2. What is 80 written as in Roman numerals?

 3. How do we write numbers greater than 50 in Roman numerals?